CS 321: Software Engineering

 CLASS COMPONENTS & REQUIREMENTS

 - Class Participation - During lectures we will discuss concepts needed to meet the course outcomes, I will provide demos relevant to course work, and you will regularly have time to work with your team.
-Students are expected to attend and actively engage in lectures and group activities.
+You are expected to attend and actively engage in lectures and group activities.
 Lack of attendance or participation will result in a reduced grade.

 - Office Hours - In addition to attending lectures, you are strongly encouraged to visit the professor and teaching assistant(s) during office hours to further your understanding of the material: we are here to help you learn.
 It is most helpful for team project questions if at least two members of the team come together.

 - Exam - There will be a comprehensive final exam at the end of the semester.
-Refer to the schedule for dates of the exams (schedule is available on Blackboard).

 |Quizzes & Class Participation